vfarcic/vfarcic.github.io/devops20/cover.md

 ## DevOps 2.X Toolkit

-# DevOps Technologies and Practices
+# The State Of DevOps

 ---